KxSystems/docs/docs/cloud/aws/index.md

 ## Author

-Glenn Wright, Systems Architect, Kx Systems, has 30+ years of experience within the high-performance computing industry.
+Glenn Wright, Systems Architect, Kx, has 30+ years of experience within the high-performance computing industry.
 He has worked for several software and systems vendors where he has focused on the architecture, design and implementation of extreme performance solutions.
 At Kx, Glenn supports partners and solutions vendors to further exploit the industry- leading performance and enterprise aspects of kdb+.

 ## In-house vs EC2